GoogleChrome/web.dev/src/site/content/en/learn/pwa/assets-and-data/index.md

 and continuing to the rest of the resources.

 Managing those resources to load fast and be available offline has been a challenge for the web.
-Nowadays, PWAs rely on a set of capabilities that allow developers to provide such features that have been associated only with platform-specific apps.
+Nowadays, PWAs use capabilities previously associated only with platform-specific apps.

 ### Platform-specific apps vs. PWA

-When you install a platform-specific app you are typically downloading a package that includes all the app's assets—code, images, fonts, videos, and so on.
+When you install a platform-specific app you are typically downloading a package that includes all the app's assets: code, images, fonts, videos, and so on.
 Therefore, all these resources are available, from your device storage, even when the app is offline.

 On the other hand, a classic website needs a network connection to download the assets when required.